IsaacDev14/SmartHire/SYSTEM_FLOWCHART.md

 └─────────────┘     └─────────────┘     └─────────────┘
 ```

-This comprehensive system flowchart provides a complete overview of the SmartRecruiter platform's architecture, user flows, and system interactions.
+This comprehensive system flowchart provides a complete overview of the SmartHireplatform's architecture, user flows, and system interactions.
 Each flow demonstrates the relationship between different components and how data moves through the system.